Tell Barri: Archaeology

 The height of the town mound is 32 meters (105 feet), and its base covers 37 hectares (90 acres).
 There is also a 7 hectare lower town.

 In 1980 excavations were begun by a team of Italian archaeologists from the University of Florence, led by Paolo Emilio Pecorella and Mirjo Salvini.
 From 2006 until 2010, the dig was conducted by a team from University of Naples Federico II led by Raffaella Pierobon-Benoit.

 The town was walled in the second millennium BC, with an acropolis at its centre.
 Tombs were found at the site.
 Many ceramics were discovered, which have helped the archaeologists to determine the different strata of occupation of the mound.
 Artifacts from Tell Barri, including cuneiform tablets, have been taken to the museum of Aleppo.

-Significant discoveries include a sacred complex in Area G (third millennium BC), the remains of the royal palace of Tukulti-Ninurta II (Neo-Assyrian period), and the Great Circuit Wall that surrounds the tell and dates to the Parthian period.
+Significant discoveries include a sacred complex in Area G (third millennium BC).
+Twenty graves from the Khabur period in the early 2nd millennium BC were excavated there.
+Also found were the remains of the royal palace of Neo-Assyrian ruler Tukulti-Ninurta II (Area J), and the Great Circuit Wall that surrounds the tell and dates to the Parthian period.

+A large Parthian domestic complex dating from the 2nd to the 7th century AD was discovered in area H. Excavations have revealed a sequence of houses and working areas, including a large building (Building A) with multiple rooms and courtyards, dating to the late Parthian period.
+The evidence of destruction, especially in Stratum 11A, points to a natural catastrophe, possibly caused by structural failure or a severe storm.
+Room 396, identified as a service or storage area, yielded numerous potsherds, grindstones, and pieces of collapsed roof beams.

 Scant traces of Roman occupation have been found in many areas of the site.
 Recently, Islamic occupation (houses' quarter) has been attested on the northern slope of the mound.

 The site has suffered significant looting during the Syrian Civil War.